- Home

 - You’ve been wrongly refused Universal Credit

-Remember to act quickly though - if you want to appeal, you’ll need to do it within one month of the decision date.
+If you want to appeal, you’ll need to do it within one month of the decision date.

 How can I report changes to my Universal Credit?